stintel/vallumd/README.md

 ------------

-Vallumd connects to an MQTT broker, reads messages containing IP addresses, and adds or deletes those IP addresses to a backend.
+Vallumd connects to an MQTT broker, reads messages containing IP addresses, and adds or deletes those IP addresses to or from a backend.
 Simple as that.

 Vallumd supports the following backends:
 * iptables ipset